hunterjackson/docs/source/jms.rst

 7.  :ref:`The KCQL routing querying. <kcql>`
 8. The message type storage format.
 9. The error policy.
-10. The list of target topics (must match the targets set in ``connect.jms.sink.export.route.query``
+10. The list of target topics (must match the targets set in ``connect.jms.sink.sink.kcql``

 If you switch back to the terminal you started the Connector in you should see the JMS Sink being accepted and the task starting.